 Robert Owen was born in Newtown, mid-Wales on 14th May 1771.
 His father, also called Robert Owen, was an ironmonger.
 At the age of 10, he was taken away from school and sent to work as an apprentice at a local drapers in Stamford, Lincolnshire.
 After three years apprenticeship, he moved briefly to London, before finding work at a large drapery business in Manchester.

 Owen enthusiastically entered into this new venture.
 He was not just interested in running a successful business.
 He was also keen to improve the working conditions and life of the workers.
 At the time, factory conditions were often dire, with people working long hours for little pay.
 Workers received little, if any, education and had few prospects.
 Owen was a great believer that man was shaped by his environment and surroundings.
 Therefore, he felt it his duty as a manager to offer education and respectable surroundings for his extended family.

 On taking over the New Lanark business, Owen ordered the building of a school.
 He also banned corporal punishment.
-Owen also restricted the employment of children under the age of 10 (children as young as 5 had been working in the factories).
+Owen also restricted the employment of children under the age of 10 (children as young as five had been working in the factories).
 These young children were instead sent to school.

 Owen’s philanthropy towards his own workers was rare, and his other business partners feared that the profitability of their investment would be reduced.
 This conflict between profit maximisation and social concerns was a continual source of tension.
 To resolve it, Owen borrowed money from a Quaker, Archibald Campbell, to buy out the other businessmen.
 He later sold shares to investors more sympathetic to his aims.